ecampana/borrow-my-style/README.md

 ### High Performing Inventory against Low Performing Inventory

-With respect to high performing inventory rental price

-The model revealed that rental price has an effect on rentability.
-It suggests that the higher the rental price the better it will perform.
+With respect to high performing inventory the model indicates the rental price has an effect on rentability.
+It suggests the higher the rental price the better it will perform.
 This may be counterintuitive at first.
 One explanation is that the items are perceived as having higher value because of the higher price tag.
 Another possible explanation is that lenders price the items at 15-20% of the retail price which causes the rental price to be associated with more expensive brand names.

 We notice that the regression coefficient for rental price is still positive.
-This indicates that the model continues to predict fashion items to rent better if we were to increase the rental price.
-We expect that with higher volume of rentals this counter intuitive result to reverse.

 The increase in odds of being a moderate performing item for a unit of increase in rental price appears counterintuitive at first.

 We would expect that as the rental price increases that the item will be less likely to rent.

 But this is not the case.

 The reason being is that there is a suggested rental price between 15-20% of the retail price for newer items and 10-15% for older items and so lenders tend to set the price higher for more well known brands.
 This leads to an artificial dependency of the rental price on the brand name.
 Had this not been the case then the change in odds would have most likely reflected our intuition.